-If you want to stay relevant on the market today, no matter what types of services or products you offer, you would have to introduce cashless payment options to your business.
+If you want to stay relevant in the market today, no matter what types of services or products you offer, you would have to introduce cashless payment options to your business.
 However, you should be familiar with the average credit card processing fees to be able to optimize your monthly expenses and set your business on a path to success.

 How Does Credit Card Processing Work?